stanton26/AppDefense/labs/v2/horizon-lab.md

 You now have successfull configured a CPA between SDDC1 and SDDC2.
 This could also be a SDDC running in Frankfurt and the other one running Oregon for example.

 The next step will be to crate Gloabl Entitlement rights to show some of benefits of CPA.
-This task can be done by one person.
 You need to decide which student will create the Global Entitlements policy.

+**This task can only be done by one person!**

 1. Go to **Catalog** -> **Global Entitlements**
 2. Click **Add**